zjacky0409/zjacky0409/README.md

 - I am a Computer Science Student in CUHK
 - 👀 I’m interested in Gym, Basketball and Developing different softwares.
 - I am enthusiastic about learning new techniques.
-- I’m currently learning Flutter.
+- I am willing to learn different knowledge.

 <!---
 zjacky0409/zjacky0409 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.